quoha/blank/README.md

 Blank is a bit more than a theme.
 It's a complete sample, it's an introduction, it's best practices.
 All that and less.
 Blank purposely minimizes the styling.
 If you can use this as a starting point for your layout, then this project is a success.

 Blank is inspired by the work of the [HTML5 Reset WordPress Theme](https://github.com/murtaugh/HTML5-Reset-Wordpress-Theme) team.
+It also uses Andreas Viklund's Origo and Basic Reader styles.